Fundamentals of trail navigation are a necessary skill

 All geographic features on a trail map should be properly identified and labeled.
-The map should have a north arrow with magnetic deviation identified, a graphic scale (not just a numeric ratio, i.e. 1:24,000), date of the last informational update, and the agency responsible for the map (preferably with contact information).
+The map should have a North arrow with magnetic deviation identified, a graphic scale bar (not just a numeric ratio, i.e. 1:24,000), date of the last information update, and the agency responsible for the map (preferably with contact information).

-If the trail map you have doesn't have the proper information, you should augment it with the USGS topo map for the location.
-Digital topo map versions are easy to acquire and free.
+If the trail map you have doesn't show the proper information, you should augment it with the USGS topo map for the location.
+Digital USGS topo map versions are easy to acquire and free.
 You can download a map and print at home.
 The topo map may not show all the latest trails and features, or it may show old trails that are no longer there.
 Check the publication date of the map for the area you need.

 Cell Phone Based GPS

 Lastly, the one beneficial use of a cell phone in the wilderness is due to the location signal it sends to cell towers (if some are in range).
-Authorities can track those signals to your phone's location, but the phone has to be turned on (most phones from 2016 onward can be tracked even in Airplane Mode, as GPS is a receive-only signal using minimal power).
+Rescuers can track those signals to your phone's location, but the phone has to be turned on (most phones from 2016 onward can be tracked even in Airplane Mode, as GPS is a receive-only signal using minimal power).
 The proposition of its signal use will depend on how long the battery lasts when the phone is on.
 For a day hike this is usually not an issue, assuming you start your hike with a full charge and aren't running any apps.

 A few years ago, an experienced hiker was in the Smokies when an unpredicted snow storm moved in (rain below, snow at higher elevations).
 He slipped on an icy rock and fell down a steep mountain side into the thick woods and rhododendron.
 With an injured shoulder and out of site of the trail, he was unable to climb up the slippery slope to the trail where he knew hikers could eventually find him.
 That night his wife called authorities when she hadn’t heard from him and was worried because he hadn't returned.
 She told them he had a cell phone, but she couldn't reach him.
 With the fresh snow, all tracks were covered, so authorities asked the cell phone company to try a position triangulation.
 They got a very weak, intermittent signal, but it was enough to lead them near his location.
 As the SAR team hiked past, the hiker heard voices and blew his emergency whistle (see upcoming article on Hiking Essentials), which SAR could hear despite the raging winds.
-This goes to show your cell phone, while not good for navigation, can serve in some areas as a pseudo emergency location device.
+This goes to show that your cell phone can serve in some areas as a pseudo emergency location device.
 However, a proper emergency location device (like the Garmin InReach Mini or Spot devices) uses direct satellite communication and is the way to go for regular solo hikers or anyone in the backcountry (skiers, climbers, etc.).
 Once activated, it will lead SAR teams directly to you.

 Local knowledge can go a long way towards a successful, enjoyable hike.
 It is wise to find out trail and road conditions as well as the weather forecast for your hiking location before you leave the driveway.
 You may also want to check on local hunting seasons where you plan to hike.
 Wherever you are hiking, know what organization manages that area and contact them for the latest trail conditions.